jheyman/blog/pages/VisioAutoCompute/index.md

 #### Overview

-The resulting sandbox I experimented with, as well as VBA implementation notes (in excruciating details, mostly as a memo to myself) are provided below.<br><br>
+The resulting sandbox I experimented with, as well as VBA implementation notes (in excruciating details, mostly as a memo to myself) are provided below.<br>

 ![Overview]({{ site.baseurl }}/assets/images/VisioAutoCompute/overview.png)